georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 ```

 The first line of the method calls `get_current_layer` method of `svg` object
-to get an object represent current layer.
+to get an object representing current layer.
 The current layer information is saved in
 the SVG file itself.
 The second line get the Inkscape view center coordinates.
-The next four lines of code convert number unit from pixel to SVG internal unit
+The next four lines of code convert number unit from pixel to SVG internal default unit
 millimeter.
 For example, the `s_a` value is 100 px before the coversion, and
 the value is 26.45 mm after.
 In Inkscape 1 inch is 96 pixels, and 1 inch is 25.4 mm.
 So the conversion is 100/96 in * 25.4 = 26.45 mm.